bhisaac/5eFP/5eFP-SRD.md

 Passive abilities also benefit from listed abilities.
 Increase a passive score with a listed ability by + LEVEL.

 Other modifiers might apply.
-For instance, a monster might have a larger-­than-­expected bonus (usually double its proficiency bonus) to account for its heightened expertise.
+For instance, a monster might have a larger-­than-­expected bonus (usually double its proficiency modifier) to account for its heightened expertise.

 ### Vulnerabilities, Resistances, and Immunities